-062 Hundreds of satellites continuously monitor the Earth's surface, generating petabyte-scale remote 063 sensing datasets (Rolf et al., 2024).
-With advancements in hardware, the quality of remote sensing 064 images has significantly improved in terms of spatial and temporal resolution.
-High-quality remote 065 sensing data are available through state-funded projects like Sentinel and Landsat, and more recently 066 through private enterprises such as Planet Labs (PBC, 2024).
-Increasingly, machine learning has 067 been used to parse such raw data, including in a wide range of applications for tackling climate 068 change (Yang et al., 2013).
-Benchmark datasets in this area have included tasks in land use and land cover (LULC) estimation (Sumbul et al., 2019), crop classification (Sykas et al., 2022; Tseng et al., 069 2021), species distribution modeling (Teng et al., 2023), and forest monitoring (Ioannis Bountos 070 et al., 2023).
-Some datasets like SpaceNet 7 Etten et al. (2021) include a few cases of study sites 071 with oil wells, although the dataset was developed for multi-temporal urban monitoring.
-072
+Hundreds of satellites continuously monitor the Earth's surface, generating petabyte-scale remote sensing datasets (Rolf et al., 2024).
+With advancements in hardware, the quality of remote sensing images has significantly improved in terms of spatial and temporal resolution.
+Highquality remote sensing data are available through statefunded projects like Sentinel and Landsat and, more recently, through private enterprises such as Planet Labs (PBC, 2024).
+Increasingly, machine learning has been used to parse such raw data, including in various applications for tackling climate change (Yang et al., 2013).
+Benchmark datasets in this area have included tasks in land use and land cover (LULC) estimation (Sumbul et al., 2019), crop classification (Tseng et al., 2021), and forest monitoring (Bountos et al., 2025).
+Although developed primarily for urban monitoring, the SpaceNet 7 dataset (Van Etten et al., 2021) features a small number of study sites with oil wells.

-073 Within this area of research, an increasing body of work has considered the problem of detecting 074 artifacts associated with oil and gas operations.
-The detection of oil spills using a combination of remote sensing and machine learning has been widely explored (Chen et al., 2017; Wang et al., 2023a; 075 Yang et al., 2022).
-Recently, the detection of oil and gas infrastructure has also been investigated 076 (Sheng et al., 2020; Prajapati et al., 2022), with some studies focusing on the goal of estimating 077 methane emissions (Zhu et al., 2022; Omara et al., 2023).
-The dataset by (Sheng et al., 2020) in-078 cludes 7,066 aerial images, with 149 images of oil refineries.
-The METER-ML dataset (Zhu et al., 079 2022) comprises 86,599 georeferenced images in the U.S. labeled for methane sources.
-The OGIM 080 v1 dataset (Omara et al., 2023) includes 2.6 million point locations of major facilities.
-A dataset by 081 (Chang et al., 2023) features 1,388 images of pipelines in the Arctic, while a dataset by (Wang et al., 082 2023b) includes 3,266 images of heavy-polluting enterprises with 0.25 m resolution.
-083
+Within this area of research, an increasing body of work has considered the problem of detecting artifacts associated with oil and gas operations.
+The detection of oil spills using a combination of remote sensing and machine learning has been widely explored (Wang et al., 2023a; Yang et al., 2022).
+Recently, the detection of oil and gas infrastructure has also been investigated (Prajapati et al., 2022), with some studies focusing on the goal of estimating methane emissions (Zhu et al., 2022; Omara et al., 2023).
+The dataset by Sheng et al. (2020) includes 7,066 aerial images, with 149 images of oil refineries.
+The METER-ML dataset (Zhu et al., 2022) comprises 86,599 georeferenced images in the U.S. labeled for methane sources.
+The OGIM v1 dataset (Omara et al., 2023) includes 2.6 million point locations of major facilities.
+A dataset by Chang et al. (2023) features 1,388 images of pipelines in the Arctic, while a dataset by Wang et al. (2023b) includes 3,266 images of heavy-polluting enterprises with 0.25 m resolution.

 The problem of detection of oil and gas wells has also been proposed by a number of authors.
-Ex-084 isting datasets, however, are quite small (500-10,000 samples) and typically are limited to a small 085 region and contain only active wells, limiting their applicability in the context of identifying aban-086 doned or suspended wells as summarized in Table 1.
-Most of these studies have primarily focused 087 on basic machine learning algorithms for well detection due to the limited sample size.
-088
+However, Existing datasets are quite small (500-10,000) and typically are limited to a small region and contain only active wells, limiting their applicability in identifying abandoned or suspended wells as summarized in Table 1.
+Most of these studies have primarily focused on basic machine learning algorithms for well detection due to the limited sample size.